MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 * Rule: demand for product increases if the complement becomes cheaper.

 Smart big companies strategy:
-* push down prices of product complements – turn them into commodities “Smart companies try to commoditize their products’ complements”
+* push down prices of product complements – turn them into commodities “Smart companies try to commoditize their products’ complements” (all to create demand for the core product!)
 * Example: IBM turned PC add-ins into commodity by documenting the architecture
 * MS didn’t sell an exclusive MS-DOS license to IBM – MS succeeded in turning the PC into a commodity of MS-DOS.
 * IBM invests in Open source systems and Linux: they want to commoditize the software environment to create more opportunities for their consulting business (and to drive demand for their own enterprise software and storage systems)